rodericktech/laracon-online-2017-notes/2017-otwell-laravel54_internals.markdown

 First the HTTP kernel and the Console kernel are bound into the container.
 Immediately following is the Exception Handler.
 The app instance is then returned from the script.

-Many people ask aboutusing the container outside Laravel.
+Many people ask about using the container outside Laravel.
 According to Taylor this is easy.  :)  [Example] Pull in Illuminate/Container and create an instance of

 - Illuminate/Container/Container, and you can pull things in (dd)